Fan-Yu-Hang/SeeLayer/README.md

 Meeting memo:Why do we need to share our work logs?

-1. As an accumulation of incidential work matters; to help with memory.
+1. As an accumulation of incidential work matters, to help pick up memory.
 Perhaps a difficulty reoccurs again, and you can review whether it has been solved at that time, or colleagues may a way to help solve it now.
 2. As a pasting material for weekly and monthly reports, avoid the formalism of large companies, which spending a lot of time writing reports.
 The priority is creating products.
 3. As a defensive weapon against the lawsuit; in government, many civil servants have the habit of daily logging to prevent villains from blaming; when SeeLayer go overseas, we may encounter evil lawyers.
 The growth logs (including GitHub’s readme) are very beneficial to be an evidence.